felixsteinke/organzier-application-demo/README.md

 __Behaviour in Production:__

-In production the database container will be started with the docker compose and if there is no exisiting volume, the application will apply the Migration on startup.
+In production the database container will be started with the docker compose and if there is no existing volume, the application will apply the Migration on startup.
 This means everything should be automated.

 ### Unit Testing

 For the unit tests, the testing framework `XUnit` is used because it has the highest isolation.
 Unit tests should run completely isolated and fast.
-Therefore the unit under test are completely isolated.
+Therefore, the unit under test are completely isolated.
 For example when testing a `Service` with the dependency to a `DbContext`, it is required to mock the dependency with the `Moq`-Library.

 These tests are run by the GitHub Action for Continuous Integration (CI).

 __Tutorials:__